natpaper/natpaper.github.io/README.md

 # Negative-Aware Training

-**Please use Chrome to display videos, it may take a few seconds to load.**
+**Please use Chrome to display videos, it may take a few seconds to load.
+This page is under updating!**

 ## 1D GAN